Cxlys/Cxlys/README.md

 **`Student Software Engineer and Hobbyist`**

-Hi!
-I'm a first-year student computer scientist at the University of Exeter 🇬🇧  with a drive for knowledge.
-I hope to fill this page with all of my projects from now.
+I'm a second-year student computer scientist at the University of Exeter 🇬🇧.

 - 😄 Pronouns: `he/him`
 - 🌱 I’m currently learning Spring/React!